+Sr. Situation Refund/ Adjustment

+No.

+1. On request received by the concerned Entire fee less by Rs.2000/- as processing

+Dean and copy to the Registrar on or charges

+before last counselling

-Sr. No. Situation Refund/ Adjustment 1.
-On request received by the concerned Dean and copy to the Registrar on or before 3 rd (last) counselling Entire fee less by Rs.1000/- as processing charges 2.
-On request received by the concerned Dean and copy to the Registrar after last counselling Only security deposits will be refunded.
+2. On request received by the concerned Only security deposits will be refunded.

+Dean and copy to the Registrar after last

+counselling